Xx-oX/Dona-Nenem/README.md

 ## Description
 * Compile AUTOSAR(*arxml) configure code to OIL code.
-* Only suitable for specific type of arxml schema.
+* Only suitable for specific type of arxml schema(see Doc_arxml.md).

 ## Usage
 ```